tbreuss/mithril-by-examples/examples/simple-login-form-with-validation-using-bss.md

 ---
 title: Simple Login Form with Validation using BSS
-desc: Form for user name and email with validation and error messages.
+abstract: Form for user name and email with validation and error messages.
 date: 2021-10-16
 tags: [form, login, bss, validation, m.mount]
 level: beginner